Doesn't irritate my skin

 Glycolic acid is a hero ingredient that has long been used in acne products.
 The powerful AHA can also fade discoloration and hyperpigmentation because it sloughs off the top layer of skin, eliminating dead skin cells.

-Tranexamic Acid, a powerhouse ingredient, was once only used to reduce blood loss in patients with menorrhagia and even during open-heart surgery.
-However, in the late 70s, doctors discovered the benefits of using the anti-inflammatory, skin barrier-protecting acid for skin discoloration.
+Tranexamic acid, a powerhouse ingredient, has been used to reduce blood loss in patients undergoing major surgery.
+However, researchers have also discovered the benefits of using the anti-inflammatory, skin barrier-protecting acid for skin discoloration.

 The Packaging: Hygienic and compact